wacncontent/CustomizeTool/removeCommentOutput2/includes/service-bus-java-how-to-create-queue.md

 In order to perform management operations, such as creating a queue on the new namespace, you must obtain the management credentials for the namespace.
-You can obtain these credentials from the Azure Management Portal.
+You can obtain these credentials from the portal.

 ###To obtain management credentials from the portal